teusH/MySense/docs/gps.md

 Advised is to use USB serial connection.
 Avoid with USB that the serial device path is surviving a reboot.
 E.g. use udev rules to accomplish this.
 If one uses the TTL pins of the Pi make sure no login is started on the pins and Bluetooth is separated.
 See also:
 * http://www.catb.org/gpsd/installation.html
-One frustration is that the TTL pins use GPIO and will probably cause read errors on some USB serial connector.
-One may disable `gpsd` in such cases.
+One frustration is that the TTL pins use GPIO and may cause read errors on some USB serial connector.
+In `/etc/default/gpsd` set USBAUTO to false and add option '-b' (read only use of serial by gpsd).
+If it does not help one may disable the gps module in MySense.conf or if needed disbale `gpsd` daemon in such cases.

 ## Hardware configuration
 If attached to UART (GPIO) pins of the PI the /dev/ttyAMA0 should be disabled to run login terminal: